Academic Skills

 Develop your English language and communication skills for success at university and beyond.

-All students at the University of Melbourne are expected to be good communicators.
-Communication skills are essential for academic, professional and social success.
+All University of Melbourne students are expected to be effective communicators.
+No matter your level of study, language and communication skills are essential for academic, professional and social success.

 Workshops

-Get feedback on your writing and personalised advice on developing your English language and communication skills during an individual appointment with an Academic Skills Adviser.
-Or you can submit a piece of work to a Writing Drop-in Mentor for quick feedback on a part of your writing.
+Get feedback on your writing and personalised advice on developing your language and communication skills during an individual appointment with an Academic Skills Adviser.
+Or you can submit a piece of work to a Writing Advice Service Mentor for quick feedback on a part of your writing.

 Improve your English in 10 minutes a day